Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 1. **Filter camera colors**

-   - The camera frame is converted to HSV colour space.
+   - The camera frame is converted to HSV color space.
-   - Thresholded for red, green, and pink colours.
+   - Thresholded for red, green, and pink colors.
    - The top 50% of the frame is blacked out to reduce noise from the ceiling or irrelevant background.
    - Contours are extracted, and only those larger than the `areaThreshold` are kept.